Resources for Residents & Fellows - Graduate Medical Education (GME) Physicians

-UC San Diego has approximately 1000 residents and fellows, with over 350 of these physicians entering our institution each year.
-Discover the wide array of wellness resources available for our residents and fellows below.
+UC San Diego boasts a thriving community of approximately 1000 residents and fellows, with an impressive influx of over 350 skilled physicians joining our institution annually.
+Individuals are invited to explore the extensive array of wellness resources curated to enhance the overall well-being of our residents and fellows.

 Expedited Psychiatry Access for Residents & Fellows